juanpc2018/intel-vs.-amd-z790-vs.-x670e/README.md

 but... does Not have [X670E "Dual" Chipset](https://www.digitalcitizen.life/x670e-x670-b650e-b650-chipsets/), does Not have 1x PCIe x1 slot </br>
 has [B650 Non-E](https://www.digitalcitizen.life/x670e-x670-b650e-b650-chipsets/) does Not have x16 PCIe v5 support, but has M.2 PCIe v5. </br>
 according to Block Diagram, PCIe v5 support comes from the CPU, Not the Chipset, </br>
-but PCIe x16 v5 requires a switch IC to share lanes when M.2 PCIe x4 v5 is connected, </br>
+but PCIe x16 v5 requires a switch IC to share lanes when M.2 PCIe v5 is connected, </br>
-B650 does Not have switch ic, my guess: CPU lanes are set Fixed PCIe x16 v4 by UEFI to allow M.2 PCIe v5. </br>
+B650 LiveMixer does Not have a switch ic, like Z790 & X670E </br>
+i guess: CPU lanes are set Fixed by UEFI to PCIe x16 v4 to enable M.2 PCIe v5 "The most common set-up anyway". </br>

+PCIe v5 x16 would be for RAID cards like HighPoint [7608A](https://www.youtube.com/watch?v=IrsV-7knzME) & [1608](https://www.youtube.com/watch?v=suFHJYd_kks).[A](https://www.youtube.com/watch?v=dq8XnVIVJ_g) </br>
+GPU would have to be moved to the x4 or x1 slot. </br>

 [B650 LiveMixer](https://www.asrock.com/mb/AMD/B650%20LiveMixer/Specification.us.asp) has 3x PCIe v4 x16, electrically: x16 x4 x4. </br>
 [X670E PG Lightning](https://pg.asrock.com/MB/AMD/X670E%20PG%20Lightning/index.asp) has 1x PCIe v5 x16 + 2x PCIe v4 x16 "x4 x1" + 1x PCIe x1 v4. </br>